A Typical Day

 choosing and making better decisions for their life.
 Again, we believe and strongly

-encourage the residents in understanding that an active church life is vital to
+encourage the residents in understanding that an active spiritual life is vital to

 for prayer, meditation, and praise and worship.